 Access to Leeds

-- a guaranteed place in University-owned accommodation (if you applied before the deadline of 1 July.
-If you miss this deadline contact Accommodation immediately)
+- A guaranteed place in University-owned accommodation (if you applied before the deadline of 1 July – if you miss this deadline contact Accommodation immediately).

-- 365-day accommodation (but we cannot guarantee you will be in the same room for the whole period)
+- 365-day accommodation (but we cannot guarantee you will be in the same room for the whole period).

-- a waiver of the upfront security deposit for University-owned accommodation
+- A waiver of the upfront security deposit for University-owned accommodation.

 If you include information about your personal circumstances on your accommodation application form it will be dealt with as a priority.
-If you are not specifically leaving public care to come to University but are estranged from your family, we may be able to help you by allowing you to pay your security deposit at a later date rather than upfront.
+If you are not specifically leaving care to come to University but are estranged from your family, we may be able to help you by allowing you to pay your security deposit at a later date rather than upfront.